Adroiti/docs-for-code-review-tools/RuboCop/Lint-ElseLayout.md

 ## Description

-This cop checks for odd else block layout - like having an expression on the same line as the `else` keyword, which is usually a mistake.
+This rule checks for odd else block layout - like having an expression on the same line as the `else` keyword, which is usually a mistake.

-### Example
+## Examples

 ```ruby
 # bad